pts/dosmc/README.txt

 .obj file.
 If there are undefined symbols in the end, then it retries the skipped .obj files, until all symbols become defined.

+dosmc doesn't have a build system (such as GNU Make or CMake), but it's easy use one if you write one in Perl.
+Just create a file named dosmcdir.pl next to your source files, and run `./dosmc <directory>' to get it invoked with the right $ENV{PATH}, @INC and @ARGV. $ARGV[0] will be the directory name.

+dosmc has basic support for extension commands written in Perl.
+Write your extension command as MYCMD.pl, save it to the same directory as dosmc's wcc (preferred) or to the same directory as the dosmc Perl script, and invoke it as `./dosmc MYCMD'. dosmc will sets $ENV{PATH}, @INC, @ARGV properly.

 Notes about maximum memory usage of DOS programs:

 * 16-bit DOS programs can address up to 1 MiB memory (in real mode, using